JB02S/onlyProfits/README.md

 * Keep track of Stock and/or Crypto data
 * Store this data in a database
 * Create a web interface to display this data
-* Allow users to create account and allows them to save markets
+* Allow users to create an account which can save favourite stocks and/or cryptocurrencies